d99kris/nchat/README.md

 Specifies a custom command to use to auto-compose message reply.
 The command shall include `%1` which will be replaced by the path of a temporary text file with message history.
-If not specified, the following default command is used:
+If not specified, nchat extracts its bundled [compose](/src/compose) script to a temporary location and uses the following default command:

-    (prefix)/libexec/nchat/compose -c '%1'
+    python3 '(tempdir)/compose' -c '%1'

 Refer to [Auto-Compose](/doc/AUTOCOMPOSE.md) for details.